dmazine/arch-linux-install/README.md

 Install the network manager package and its GUI front-end.

 ```
-# pacman -S networkmanager network-manager-applet
+# pacman -S networkmanager network-manager-applet dhclient
 ```

-Disable *dhcpcd* and *netcl*, as network manager will replace both.
+You must ensure that no other service that wants to configure the network is running; in fact, multiple networking services will conflict.
 So first let’s find our devices:

 ```
 # ip link